cailynwilliams/mission-impact-dw/README.md

 - ~5 employees with no department
 - ~12 donations between $1M and $10M, way outside normal range

 11 of 13 checks pass.
-The two that fail are the duplicate check and the outlier check, and they're supposed to fail.
-That's the whole point of seeding them.
+The two that fail are the duplicate check and the outlier check.
+They're supposed to fail, since the problems they're catching were seeded into the data on purpose.

 ---